 At the core of ODP are Customers.

 Every customer has a record of Events that they have performed over time.
-Every event is classified by an Event Type (for example, order, product, email) and Event Action (for example, purchase, view, open) and additional metadata stored in Fields (for example, product_id).
+Every event is classified by an Event Type (such as order, product, email) and Event Action (such as purchase, view, open) and additional metadata stored in Fields (such as, product_id).

-Customers and Events in ODP are considered Objects, similar to a spreadsheet or a database table.
+ODP considers customers and events Objects similar to a spreadsheet or a database table.
 Objects consist of Fields to store metadata and information about the data within the object.

-tsfield to store the time at which an event happened and the Customer object has an
+ts(timestamp) field to store the time at which an event happened and the customer object has an

-The way ODP segregates data is via Accounts.
-Every account has a unique Tracker ID (also referred to as a Public API Key) to separate its data from other ODP client data.
+ODP segregates data via Accounts and each account has a unique Tracker ID (also referred to as a Public API Key) to separate its data from other ODP client data.

-All APIs and SDKs use Tracker ID to determine where to send data.
+ODP APIs and SDKs use the Tracker ID to determine where to send data.

 Common reasons to use multiple ODP accounts include:

-- Business uses multiple eCommerce instances (for example, multiple Shopify stores)
+- Business uses multiple e-commerce instances (such as multiple Shopify stores)